poke1024/origami/README.md

 <dl>
   <dt>origami.batch.detect.ocr</dt>
   <dd>Performs OCR on each detected line using the specified Calamari OCR model.
-Note that the binarization
-  you can specify here in independent of the one performed in origami.batch.detect.binarize.</dd>
+  For more details on OCR models, see the
+  <a href="https://github.com/poke1024/origami#origami-models">section on Origami OCR models.</a>.</dd>
 </dl>

 ### compose